Zinkelburger/x45s/Readme.md

 Each player's hand is a vector of Cards.

 ### Player's virtual functions
-discard (the player can choose to remove cards from their hand)
+`discard` (the player can choose to remove cards from their hand)

-getBid (the player can choose a bid.
+`getBid` (the player can choose a bid.
 It is <value, suit>).
 The function is always called with a vector of ints, so that the player has the ability to consider other player's bids when they make their bid.

+`bagged` The player dealt and was bagged.
+They are forced to bid.
+There are no parameters, as if you are bagged then no one else has bid.

-playCard (the player can choose a card to play from their hand.
+`playCard` (the player can choose a card to play from their hand.
 They are passed the vector of cards played so far this hand)

-I have no memory of why I added `virtual Card takeCardInput(std::string inp) = 0;` or what it does.
+`takeCardInput(std::string inp)` can be used for testing purposes, to give a player a predetermined hand

 ### Player's non virtual functions
 dealCard is called by x45s to push back cards to the hand.